Basmanny market roof collapse: Collapse

-On the morning of the 23rd of February 2006 at 05:20 Moscow time, the roof of the Bessmany market collapsed, a fire broke out immediately following the collapse.
+On the morning of 23 February 2006 at 05:20 Moscow time, the roof of the Basmanny market collapsed, a fire broke out immediately following the collapse.
 As a result of the collapse and subsequent fire, up to 68 people were killed.
 Amongst the dead were citizens of Russia, Georgia, Azerbaijan, Tajikistan and Uzbekistan who worked in the market.
 A further 33 people received injuries of varying severity.
 The area of the destruction covered more than 3,000 square metres.
 993 people took part in the rescue operation.

 Immediately after the incident, a number of explanations appeared: an error in the design of the building, violation of the operating restrictions of the building and inadequate performance of their duty by officials when inspecting the condition of the building.
 The possibility of a terrorist attack was rejected early on, as stated by the mayor of Moscow Yuri Mikhailovich Luzhkov.

 As a result of the collapse of the Bessmany market a criminal case was opened under article 109, part 3 of the criminal code (causing the death of two or more persons by carelessness) and article 293, part 3 (criminal negligence).
-The day after the collapse the Moscow prosecutors office arrested Mark Mishieva, although the court of the Zamoscvoretskiy district of Moscow, in defiance of the Mosocow prosecutors office, released the director of the market from custody on the 6th of March.
+The day after the collapse the Moscow prosecutors office arrested Mark Mishieva, although the court of the Zamoscvoretskiy district of Moscow, in defiance of the Moscow prosecutors office, released the director of the market from custody on 6 March.
 At the end of March this decision was upheld by the Moscow city court and the criminal case was suspended.

 Another suspect was the original architect, Nodar Kancheli.
 The architect had already been blamed for causing death by carelessness in 2004, after the collapse of a waterpark he designed called "Transvaal park" which killed 28 people.
 Subsequently, experts excluded the possibility that the collapse of the market was due to mistakes in the design and suspicion was removed from Kancheli.